zTwistin/project-2-initial/README.md

 Use the auto-generate feature in the IDE to generate the toString() method and add the necessary data to it.
 ```
-An example of a 3 shape design is given below.
-You may use these names and/or shapes or come up with your own appropriate naming convention.
-It's up to you!
 ![example-uml.png](example-uml.png)

 ### Expected Output